Hair Growth Education

 Oxidative Stress and Follicle Aging

-Oxidative damage may contribute to earlier follicular decline and reduced growth efficiency over time.
+Oxidative stress may contribute to earlier follicular decline and reduced growth efficiency over time.

 Why Hair Turns Grey